 Do you have three-to-six months of cash reserves you can access within 24 hours in case of emergency?
 According to recent surveys, over half of Americans are one paycheck away from financial disaster on a good day and have no funds to cope with a crisis.
 If that’s true for you, you should bump this item up on your to-do list.

-Cash is important because when you’re already under financial strain, liquidating investment or retirement accounts, or being forced to take out additional loans, may mean paying early withdrawal penalties, fees, and additional interest on a new loan.
+Cash is important because when you’re under financial strain, liquidating investment or retirement accounts — or being forced to take out additional loans — may mean paying early withdrawal penalties, fees, or additional interest on a new loan.

-Another reason to act today: with historically high yields on cash accounts, you can actually earn some interest while remaining prepared for an emergency.
-Shop around for better rates on high-interest savings accounts and money market funds that could earn you significantly more interest this year on your emergency reserves.
+Fortunately, yields remain favorable on cash accounts, so you can earn some interest while remaining prepared for an emergency.
+Shop around for better rates on high interest savings or money market funds that could earn you significantly more interest on your emergency reserves.
 Remember, every dollar counts when it comes to your financial future.

 6. Review your insurance coverage